hatemhosny/racing-bars/website/docs/documentation/options.md

 If `true` (default) and if the dataset has the optional field `group`, bars of items in the same group will have same color.
 A legend is placed above the chart listing the groups and their colors.
 A click on the group legend toggles showing/hiding this group.
-Double click on the legend leads to only showing this group.
+Double click on the legend shows this group only.
 Triple click on any legend will reset the group filter (show all groups).

 - Type: boolean